alecjmaly/slae86/slae86/README.md

-# slae86

-Project files for SLAE x86 exercises

-## Introduction
+# x86 Assembly Language and Shellcoding on Linux (SLAE)

 This is my collection of projects to satisfy the requirements for the [x86 Assembly Language and Shellcoding on Linux (SLAE)](https://www.pentesteracademy.com/course?id=3) course.